 All you have to do is gently tie the stem of the monstera to the support, making sure there is some slack in the tie material to allow room for growth.

-For moss poles, we really like this stackable design that grows along with your variegated monstera.
+For moss poles, we really like using a stackable design that grows along with your variegated monstera.
 These plants can get quite large when they’re mature!

-For bamboo stakes, this 2-foot length can be a good choice for moderately-sized monsteras.
+For bamboo stakes, a 2-foot length can be a good choice for moderately-sized monsteras.
 There are also longer stakes to choose from as your plant grows larger.

 Seasonal Dormancy Patterns

 The variegated monstera will go through a dormant period in winter.
 While it won’t drop its leaves, you may notice significantly slowed growth during this time.
 Don’t be alarmed!
 That’s a normal part of its life cycle.

 In certain circumstances, most species of variegated monstera can revert, or lose their lovely white variegation to a shade of all-over green.

 The white monstera plants with spontaneous variegation are the most prone to reverting, with Monstera albo and Monstera Deliciosa Variegata being the most common.